gxc-international-innovation-challenge/gxc-team-13/README.md

 ---
 # Process
-- **Research:** The initial brainstorming for our project was initiated by dividing the research into three main categories: Existing measures for the current problem, Ecological data, and verified statistics relevant to the problem.
-This ensured a narrowing of our path to finding a number of ideas as a viable solution to the existing problem in the city of Munich.
+- **Research:** Research: To understand the scope of our challenge, we research existing measures for the current problem, ecological data, and verified statistics relevant to the problem.
+This narrowed our path to finding a viable solution for the City of Munich.
 More research was indulged in about Eco-Profit in order to utilize its full potential as well.
      >  _**More details in [Research](https://github.com/gxc-international-innovation-challenge/gxc-team-13/wiki/Research) and [Interview](https://github.com/gxc-international-innovation-challenge/gxc-team-13/wiki/Interviews).**_
-- **Ideation:**  To synthesize our research, our team created an empathy map to set our core values and principles clear among the team members.
-Based on our empathy map, we brainstormed ideas before voting on the final idea.
-An initial draft Storyboard was created to display our solution idea to the general stakeholders.
-This was further developed further into the final Storyboard with the help of feedback.
-After brainstorming and discussion, a press release was created with a list of Frequently Asked Questions (FAQs) for customers and stakeholders separately to aid the general public’s accessibility to information for our solution.
+- **Ideation:**  To synthesize our research, our team created an [Empathy Map]() to set our core values clear among the team members.
+Using the empathy map, we brainstormed ideas and voted for the idea we wanted.
+A draft storyboard was created to display our solution idea before it was further developed with the help of feedback.
+Then a press release and a list of Frequently Asked Questions (FAQs) were created to help the team think about what needs to be achieved with our prototype.
+     > _**More details in [Storyboard], [Press Release], [Stakeholder FAQs], [Customer FAQ]
 - **Prototype:**
      >  _**For instructions on how to use the Prototype, click [here](https://github.com/gxc-international-innovation-challenge/gxc-team-13/wiki/Prototype).**_